The International Human Rights Framework on the Right of Peaceful Assembly

 Views of Civil Society

 Although the constitution guarantees freedom of assembly, this right is limited in practice.
 Fear of arrest serves as a deterrent to protests, and gatherings are sometimes disrupted even when organizers obtain official authorization.
-In February 2018, police fired live ammunition into two crowds of Congolese refugees in Karongi town and Kiziba refugee camp protesting cuts in assistance, killing at least 11 and injuring at least 20.
-At the end of the year, there had not yet been an investigation into the police’s use of force during the demonstrations, but 65 protesters were arrested and charged with holding an illegal demonstration and violence against the police, among other allegations.
-Most of the protesters awaited trial at year’s end.
+In 2018, police fired live ammunition into two crowds of Congolese refugees in the town of Karongi and Kiziba refugee camp who were protesting cuts in assistance, killing at least 11 people.

 Public gatherings were restricted in March 2020 as part of the government’s efforts to contain COVID-19, though restrictions on some events, including weddings and funerals, were loosened in October.
 In April, refugees living in the Gashora camp held a protest after COVID-19 restrictions delayed their resettlement to other countries, though it was quickly dispersed.